+Parents of disabled students who use a voucher report higher levels of satisfaction with their private schools, fewer instances of their children being bullied, smaller class sizes, and a significantly higher likelihood that they would receive promised services in the McKay program than in their previous public school.
+Special education vouchers seem to be beneficial to those who use them.
 But what about the vast majority of the disabled students who remain in public schools?
 Are they helped or hurt when families are given options to leave the public schools and take resources with them?
 We address this issue in a new study for the Manhattan Institute.
 We utilize individual student achievement data to measure the academic performance of disabled students remaining in the public schools as more private schools register to participate in the voucher program.
-Because more private schools signed up to receive McKay students at a faster rate in some places than others, we could see SUMMER 2008 [33] whether the growth in achievement for the learning disabled students was greater in public schools in areas where many private schools came online compared to areas where fewer private schools did.
-We found that public school students with relatively mild disabilities made statistically significant test score improvements in both math and reading as more nearby private schools began to participate in "The Florida the McKay program. model for Students diagnosed as special education having a specific learnvouchers is ing disability, the mildest category, which includes proving so 61 percent of disabled successful that students and 8.5 percent of all students in the state of Florida, benefited the most from the availability of school choice.
-The academic proficiency of students diagnosed with relatively severe disabilities was neither helped nor harmed by increased exposure to the Overall, the McKay Scholarship Program appears to help both disabled students who receive a voucher and those disabled students who do not receive a voucher and who remain in public schools.
-McKay program.
+Because more private schools signed up to receive McKay students at a faster rate in some places than others, we could see whether the growth in achievement for the learning disabled students was greater in public schools in areas where many private schools came online compared to areas where fewer private schools did.

+We found that public school students with relatively mild disabilities made statistically significant test score improvements in both math and reading as more nearby private schools began to participate in the McKay program.
+Students diagnosed as having a specific learning disability, the mildest category, which includes 61 percent of disabled students and 8.5 percent of all students in the state of Florida, benefited the most from the availability of school choice.
+The academic proficiency of students diagnosed with relatively severe disabilities was neither helped nor harmed by increased exposure to the McKay program.

+Overall, the McKay Scholarship Program appears to help both disabled students who receive a voucher and those disabled students who do not receive a voucher and who remain in public schools.